This FAQ (Frequently Asked Questions) page is divided into the following categories to help you find your answer faster:

 Yes, volunteers under 18 need to have a waiver signed by their parent/guardian prior to the volunteer event.
 The link to an online waiver specific to your chosen event will be emailed after you’ve signed up for an event.

 Can I volunteer without my parent/guardian?

-Sure (although if you're under 13 you'll still need to have an adult with you).
+Sure (although if you’re under 13 you’ll still need to have an adult with you).
 You’ll just need to bring a completed to the project if you are under 18.
-If you need us to fax or mail one to you just give us a call at 206-373-1600.
+If you need us to mail one to you just give us a call at 206-373-1600 or email us.

 I filled out a youth waiver last time.
 Do I have to do it again?

 Yes!
 It’s critical for us to have complete medical information on hand for each minor at every project in case of an emergency.
-If you'll be coming to many events it's okay if you fill it out once and bring us a copy every time.
-Just update the project site and date and check to make sure none of your medical or emergency information has changed.
+If you’ll be coming to many events it’s okay if you fill it out once and bring us a copy every time.
+Just make sure none of your contact or emergency information has changed.